sd2k9/documentation/linux/kvm_qemu.md

 1. When using firehol as your firewall, allow routing to enjoy internet connection by adding the content of the file [kvm_qemu/firehol-addon.conf](kvm_qemu/firehol-addon.conf) to your /etc/firehol/firehol.conf
-   - Make sure that `FIREHOL_RULESET_MODE="accurate"`
-     is set /etc/firehol/firehol-defaults.conf
-     - Otherwise DHCP server traffic for KVM/Windows machine may be blocked and no IP address can be assigned
+   - It also overrides `FIREHOL_RULESET_MODE` to `accurate"`, otherwise DHCP server traffic for KVM/Windows machine is blocked and no IP address can be assigned.
 1. Start everything with: `kvm start`
 1. Stop with: `kvm stop`
 1. Show more commands with: `kvm --help`